BUS 499 and ACCT 499

 - Timeline with milestones and deadlines

-Step 4: Enrolling in MGMT or ACCT 499
+Step 4: Enrolling in BUS or ACCT 499

 - 2-Credit Hours: A literature review with a significant number of peer-reviewed articles (as determined in collaboration with the faculty advisor), a well-organized paper complete with tables showing dependent / independent variables and descriptions as well as implications and directions for future research.